How An Applicant Tracking System Works?

 1. Audit applicable state AI/ADS laws

-2. Set up 4-year recordkeeping infrastructure
+2. Set up a 4-year recordkeeping infrastructure.

-3. Build human-override workflow
+3. Build a human-override workflow.

-4. Configure and legally review knockout questions
+4. Configure and legally review knockout questions.

 5. Go live.